Read part one first

 "Steven," he said.
 "Hey, you alright?"
 I said.
 "It's been a long time..." he said.
 "Yeah, ha," I said.
 A few moments passed.
 Then the nerves lifted a little.
 "Fancy a drink?"

 We sat down and chatted about what we'd been up to in the past three decades.
-I told him about my childhood, my career, and my girlfriend, and he told me about his stepdaughter, his alcoholism, and the boat where he lives with his wife.
+I told him about my childhood, my career, my friends, and he told me about his stepdaughter, his alcoholism, and the boat where he lives with his wife.

 |Image copyright usnews.com|